-1 Introduction
+1. Introduction

-This paper describes in section 1 the traditional vibro-acoustic predictions methods in the marine industry and proposes ways to improving sound insulation representation using SEA and then introduces an advanced method of predicting full frequency vibro-acoustic response by coupling FEM and SEA.
+This paper describes in section 2 the traditional vibro-acoustic predictions methods in the marine industry and proposes ways to improving sound insulation representation using SEA and then introduces an advanced method of predicting full frequency vibro-acoustic response by coupling FEM and SEA.
 In section 3, a new wavelet heavy fluid loading method is describes and illustrated by a numerical example.
-Section 4, presents numerical examples for deep and shallow waters sound radiation computation using the FMM-BEM method.
+Section 4, presents numerical examples for shallow waters sound radiation computation using the FMM-BEM method.
+Section 5 discusses how sources can be represented in the models discussed.

-2 Full Frequency Simulation Challenge
+2. Full Frequency Simulation Challenge